neoking89/owlsight/README.md

 - `apply_chat_history`: Whether to save the conversation history (default: false).
 - `system_prompt`: The prompt defining the model's behavior, role, and task.
 - `transformers__device`: The device to use for the transformers model.
 - `transformers__quantization_bits`: The number of bits for quantization of the transformers model.
+Choices are 4,8 amd 16 bits.
 - `transformers__stream`: Whether to stream input to transformers model
-- `transformers__use_fp16`: Whether to use fp16 for the transformers model.
 - `transformers__model_kwargs`: Additional keyword arguments for the transformers model.
 - `gguf__filename`: The filename of the GGUF model (required for GGUF models).
 - `gguf__verbose`: Whether to print verbose output for the GGUF model.